nightowlish/temperature-monitor/README.md

 # Temperature Monitor

 Have you ever wished for an efficiently presented history of all of your fevers?

 Have you ever wanted to see it respresented as a local CSV, in a Firebase DB, and visualize it as a plot?

-Have you ever wanted to summarize this data using an easy-to-use web API??
+Have you ever wanted to summarize this data using an easy-to-use web API?

 And most importantly, have you ever had a spare Raspberry Pi and a DHT11 sensor lying around?

 If you answered yes to all the previous questions, then this repo will fulfill all of your fever history dreams!